NeilJustice/FileRevisor/README.md

 [![Standard](https://img.shields.io/badge/c%2B%2B-20-blue.svg)](https://en.wikipedia.org/wiki/C%2B%2B20) ![GitHub](https://img.shields.io/github/license/NeilJustice/FileRevisor) ![GitHub last commit](https://img.shields.io/github/last-commit/NeilJustice/FileRevisor)

 FileRevisor is a cross-platform C++ command line program for quickly deleting large directories in parallel, renaming files and directories, and replacing text in files.

-FileRevisor's signature feature is its extreme parallel folder deletion performance on Windows.
+FileRevisor's key feature is its extreme performance when deleting large folders in parallel on Windows.

+On Linux, sequential file deletions are quite a bit faster than on Windows, and so the parallel file deletion peformance boost which FileRevisor provides is much more modest on Linux relative to Windows.

 |Build Type|Build Status|
 |----------|------------|